Java-Poopers/Minecraft-Plugins/README.md

 # Minecraft-Plugins
-Custom Minecraft Plugins Made by Me And My Friend
+Custom Minecraft Plugins Made By Me And My Friend
 ## Usage
 Each Folder Contains A .jar File Of Each Plugin And Project Files Of The Plugin.
 Inside The Plugin Folder There Is A More Detailed And Explaining README.md Usage
 ## Contact